eliot-akira/wp-agility/README.md

 app.append( usersList );
 ```

-When this object is appended to the main container, it will load a list of users from the server and fade in.
+When this object is appended to the main container, it will load a list of users from the server.

 ## Action